 If the answer to the story of how your bank makes money intrigues you, then I invite you to stick around and explore my website.
 You'll quickly find that I believe the answer to the question lies in the recognition that:

 I encourage you to see my video on the subject and check out my blog; you will also find some interesting nuggets in the papers and quotes on topics I have been contemplating for years.
-You might also consider attending one of my live workshops; they give me the opportunity to share thoughts and ideas which have been honed in conversations with countless bankers and regulators from around the world.
+You might also consider attending one of my live workshops; they give me the opportunity to share thoughts and ideas, which have been honed in conversations with countless bankers and regulators from around the world.

 The workshops are very intimate events.
-While well-structured to explain and support the key topics, they are filled with highly-stimulating and free-flowing discussions.
+While well-structured to explain and support the key topics, they are filled with highly stimulating and free-flowing discussions.
 Maybe I'll see you in one soon.
 In the meantime, don't hesitate to reach out if there is anything I can help you with; I am always happy to engage.

 Thanks to everyone who has encouraged my exploration; your support and testimonials have been everything to me.

-A signature of David
+A picture of the signature of a person.

 Testimonials

-• On Workshops
+On Workshops

 David began delivering workshops with Marcus Evans in 2013 and has since trained hundreds of delegates from banks all over the world.
 Those delegates consistently tell me how much they appreciate both his knowledge of the subject material and the enthusiasm with which he teaches it.

-• On NMD Modeling
+On NMD Modeling

 Engaging David to help build a deposit model for our institution was one of the best decisions I’ve had the privilege of making as an ALM/FTP Manager.
-The model serves with an openness that elevates strategic conversations with line of business leaders and executive management while it also provides the economic integrity ALCO requires to make prudent risk management decisions.
+The model serves with an openness that elevates strategic conversations with line of business leaders and executive management, while it also provides the economic integrity ALCO requires to make prudent risk management decisions.

-• On In-house and Executive Management Workshops
+On In-house and Executive Management Workshops

 David has a clear vision of the bigger picture across ALM, FTP and financial service product management and is focused on how to optimize the entire system as opposed to just a single element or individual stakeholder.